 The National Infrastructure Delivery Plan commits to investment of £23bn over the period 2016 to 2021 to deliver 500 new free schools, over 600,000 additional school places, rebuild and refurbish over 500 schools and address essential maintenance needs.
-However it is not clear whether this will increase future allocations for Cambridgeshire, and if so whether it will be sufficient to fully fund demographic need.
+To date, the Government has given approval to 8 new free schools in Cambridgeshire to pre-implementation stage.
+Not all of these, however, are in areas where the Council has an identified basic need requirement.
+The process for Wave 13 applications was announced by the Government in May 2018.
+There is much stricter criteria in place around this wave therefore it is unclear at this time whether there will be any applications for Cambridgeshire.